canzarlab/Specter/README.md

 ## Analyze multimodal clustering from Specter

 This tutorial will demonstrate the annotation of cell types using the results produced by Specter.
 We analyze a CITE-seq data from healthy human PBMCs (Mimitou et al., 2019).
 We use Seurat R package for data preprocessing and visualization.
+The analysis of Citefuse and CBMC data set can be found in directory multimodal_analysis.

 ### Load library and data